How to Remove Faucet aerator that is Stuck?

 But before giving heat, make sure the aerator is not made of plastic or cheap material; else, it can melt.
 The metal aerator can bear the heat, but you should be careful while giving heat because high heat can melt or bend the aerator.

-After the heat process, use pliers to remove a stuck faucet aerator.
-If you don’t know how to use pliers to remove a stuck faucet aerator, you can read it in the above method.
+After the heat process, use pliers to remove a stuck faucet.
+If you don’t know how to use pliers to remove a stuck aerator, you can read it in the above method.

 Call to Plumber: